For employers and industry

 3. Contact the training provider and get help

 From here, you can work with the training provider to work through your needs and how to use the training in your business.
-If you want specific help with apprenticeships and traineeships you can also speak with an Apprentice Network Provider (ANP).
+If you want specific help with apprenticeships and traineeships you can also speak with an Australian Apprentice Support Network (AASN) Provider.

 Using vocational education and training in your business